jordonsc/bes/docs/Building.md

 Building the Platform
 =====================
 The entire build platform is managed using [Bazel](https://bazel.build/).
-Look to the [Local Environment](Local_Environment.md) docs for details on setting up Bazel and requisite tools.
+To get started, first get Bazel set up on your local environment.
+There is no CMake support, and this is not planned.

 Supported Compilers
 -------------------